Here’s our most frequently asked questions. If you can’t find the answer here just get in touch with us.

 If you have a medical conditions please ensure you bring required supplies onboard, and we request you let us know of any medical conditions in advance.

-Also bring along a sense of adventure and discovery :)
+Also bring along a sense of fun, adventure and discovery :)

-When considering focal length on your camera it’s helpful to know that often the seabirds come in right by the boat, or are flying around quite close as well.
+When considering focal length on your camera it’s helpful to know that often the seabirds come in right by the boat, or can be flying around quite close as well.

 As we are venturing into an ocean environment you need to take extra care of your optical equipment.
 All camera equipment and binoculars are the responsibility of the owner for the entirety of the tour and all care should be taken with your equipment to ensure it’s well protected while we are moving and out at various stops during the day.
 There is potential for sea spray/splashes and rain on the tours.

-Also please don’t bring tripods or scopes on the boat as they take up too much room, and are basically useless as the boat is always moving due to swell and wind.
+Also please don’t bring tripods or scopes on the boat as they take up too much room, and are basically useless as even when stationary the boat will be moving due to swell and wind.

 • The boat we use has fantastic all round viewing for exceptional seabird spotting and photography opportunities.
 When we’ve stopped motoring you can walk completely around the boat so you can easily see and track the seabirds as they fly around the boat.